jahnestacado/cable/README.md

 }
 ```

-DebounceOptions is used to further configure the debounced-function behavior
+DebounceOptions is used to further configure the behavior of a
+debounced-function

 #### func  SetInterval